K-vanc/Tempest-EPG-Generator/DECLARATION.md

 <br>🔸 Some admins who steal others work (even if once upon that others called as "friend") and publish them such as they did/could do it;
 <br>🔸 Some admins who cannot reply user's technically questions and misdirect (usualy by teasing) them to wrong path to hide their incapability;
 <br>🔸 Some admins who afraid/begrudge about other's success (even if once upon that others called as "friend") and try to stop/block them with stupid reasons/explanations;
-<br>🔸 Briefly, idiocity, jeolousy, incapability, overestimation, arrogancy and ignorance;
+<br>🔸 Briefly, idiocity, jeolousy, incapability, overestimation, magic, arrogancy and ignorance;
-<br><br>you are in very wrong place so my humble suggestion is for you to take a look the land of "tinyblackboxplus" and what you are looking for will **magically** appear after couple of seconds there..
+<br><br>you are in very wrong place so my humble suggestion is for you to take a look the land of "blackboxseveralplus" and what you are looking for will **magically** appear after couple of seconds there..
 <br><br>For all others; you are welcomed..
 I guarantee you that there is no stolen good or stupid people here..
 ## Tempest License System
 What!?
 Sorry, it is just copy-paste mistake.
 There is **no user licensing** or something like that.
 Tempest is completely free-to-use without any user license or subscription etc. and it always will be.
 You can also freely download and use shared preconfigured unlocked and/or locked siteconfig files.